-On the regional level, Qatar is the only country in the Gulf region that is immune to the attacks of Houthis militia, that has been targeting Saudi Arabia and UAE for a while, due to Qatar’s strong relations with Iran.
-Also, Qatar’s relations with the most powerful Arab powers, Egypt and Saudi Arabia, has been steadily improving since the signing of Al-Oula reconciliation agreement in January 2021.
-Meanwhile, the NATO-skilled Turkish military is training and equipping the Qatari military, that will soon become an advanced military power in the region.
+On the regional level, Qatar is the only country in the Gulf region that is immune to the attacks of the Houthis militia, which has been targeting Saudi Arabia and UAE for a while, due to Qatar’s strong relations with Iran.
+Also, Qatar’s relations with the most powerful Arab powers, Egypt and Saudi Arabia, have been steadily improving since the signing of the Al-Oula reconciliation agreement in January 2021.
+Meanwhile, the NATO-skilled Turkish military is training and equipping the Qatari military, which will soon become an advanced military power in the region.

 And, most recently, following the US withdrawal from Afghanistan, the UAE lost its status as a partner in running the Kabul Airport, which now will be managed by Turkey in close coordination with Qatar.
 Moreover, the UAE’s National Security Advisor’s attempts to improve relations with the Iranian Mullah regime did not save his country from being attacked by the Iran-backed militia in Yemen, last month.

 The aforementioned developments explain why the UAE decided to rush on fixing strained ties with Turkey, and could well explain the exaggerated show of love that we have seen in Erdogan’s reception in Abu Dhabi, this week.